 To Make UX decisions

-Another way you can use heatmaps is to make User Experience (UX) decisions on your post-click landing pages.
-Instead of making assumptions about how visitors see your post-click landing page, you can collect real-time data of how their on-page experience was.
+Another way you can use heatmaps is to make User Experience (UX) decisions on your landing pages.
+Instead of making assumptions about how visitors see your landing page, you can collect real-time data on their on-page experience.

 This data then helps you create a page with great user experience.